ProgrammerNomad/NomadSSH/README.md

 ---

-NomadSSH is an open-source, cross-platform SSH client built on top of the excellent Tabby Terminal project.
-It is designed for developers and operators who work across multiple machines and environments and need their SSH setup to follow them everywhere.
+NomadSSH is a professional, open-source SSH client designed for developers and operators who work across multiple machines and environments.
+Built with modern web technologies (Electron, React, TypeScript), it delivers a powerful terminal experience with zero-knowledge encrypted cloud sync, ensuring your SSH configurations follow you anywhere.

-NomadSSH extends Tabby with a strong focus on encrypted cloud sync, portability, and daily power-user workflows, while preserving the reliability and performance of a mature SSH client.

 ---